You may be wondering.…

 Do I need to pay to participate?

 No, there is no fee required to participate on P.S.
 I Love You Day.
 The only fee that P.S.
-I Love You Day will may cost is if you decide to purchase materials to help celebrate P.S.
+I Love You Day may cost you is if you decide to purchase apparel or materials to help celebrate P.S.
 I Love You Day.

 Only one day?